pzhao12replay/qpid-jms/qpid-jms-docs/Configuration.md

 + **transport.soLinger** default is -1
 + **transport.tcpKeepAlive** default is false
 + **transport.tcpNoDelay** default is true
-+ **transport.useEpoll** When true the transport will use the native Epoll layer when available instead of the NIO layer, which can improve performance.
-Defaults to true.
-+ **transport.useKQueue** When true the transport will use the native KQueue layer when available instead of the NIO layer, which can improve performance.
-Defaults to false.

 ### SSL Transport Configuration options